Sirius-Ife/Sirius-Ife/README.md

 ## About Me
-I am a Pricing Analyst passionate about leveraging data to drive actionable insights and strategic decision-making.
+I am a pricing analyst passionate about leveraging data to drive actionable insights and strategic decision-making.

 ## Tools
 - **Programming Languages:** R, SQL